 All types usually happen as a result of severe sun exposure.
 Skin cancer can present itself in multiple parts of the body.
 This is why you mostly hear of diagnoses on exposed skin: the face, hands, neck, or even ears.

 Cancerous cells develop differently, so the symptoms of each type of skin cancer will present slightly differently.
 However, a glaring red flag is when your skin experiences odd changes, such as lumps, lopsided moles and crusty scabs.

 While skin cancer is very common, it's an easily treatable disease, provided you catch it early enough.

-This is why it's extremely important for you to pay close attention to the state of your skin.
+This is why it's extremely important for you to pay close attention to check your skin and protect your skin.
 If you notice any differences, especially if they're rapid, you need to see a doctor as soon as possible.